Counselling for Depression in Reading, Berkshire

 - Difficutlies with relationships, communication and home/family life

-or sending me an email and I’ll get back to you just as soon as I can.
+or send me an email and I’ll get back to you just as soon as I can.

 I look forward to hearing from you.

-If you have been experiencing several of the symptoms listed above for longer than two weeks it is recommended that you see your GP or medical pratitioner to get the correct diagnosis and the proper medical treatment, before counselling can begin.
+If you have been experiencing several of the symptoms listed above for longer than two weeks it is recommended that you seek advice from your GP, before counselling begins.